dddg617/OpenHGNN/openhgnn/output/HGT/README.md

 ## Implement Details

 ### Direct-Aggregation models
-- We first implement the convolution layer of the model SimpleHGN, and HetSANN.
+- We first implement the convolution layer of the model SimpleHGN, HetSANN and HGT.
 The convolutional layer of HGT we use is [hgtconv](https://docs.dgl.ai/generated/dgl.nn.pytorch.conv.HGTConv.html?highlight=hgtconv#dgl.nn.pytorch.conv.HGTConv).
 The **\_\_init\_\_** parameters can be different as the models need different parameters.
 The parameters of the **forward** part are the same: `g` is the homogeneous graph, `h` is the features, `ntype` denotes the type of each node, `etype` denotes the type of each edge, `presorted` tells if the `ntype` or `etype` is presorted to use [TypedLinear](https://docs.dgl.ai/generated/dgl.nn.pytorch.TypedLinear.html) in **dgl.nn** conveniently.
 If we use [dgl.to_homogeneous](https://docs.dgl.ai/generated/dgl.to_homogeneous.html?highlight=to_homogeneous#dgl.to_homogeneous) to get the features, the features are presorted.

 - Then, we use the convolution layers to implement corresponding models.
 We need [dgl.to_homogeneous](https://docs.dgl.ai/generated/dgl.to_homogeneous.html?highlight=to_homogeneous#dgl.to_homogeneous) to get a homogeneous graph as when we use [edge_softmax](https://docs.dgl.ai/generated/dgl.nn.functional.edge_softmax.html?highlight=edge_softmax), we put all the edges together to calculate the attention coefficient instead of distinguishing the type of edges.